Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/giant-spider.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-328, Curse of Strahd, Hoard of the Dragon Queen, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
+328, Curse of Strahd, Hoard of the Dragon Queen, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Giant Spider](2-Mechanics/CLI/bestiary/beast/giant-spider.md)
 *Source: Monster Manual p.
-328, Curse of Strahd, Hoard of the Dragon Queen, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
+328, Curse of Strahd, Hoard of the Dragon Queen, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Dragonlance: Shadow of the Dragon Queen, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 To snare its prey, a giant spider spins elaborate webs or shoots sticky strands of webbing from its abdomen.
 Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-filled crevices.
 Such lairs are often festooned with web cocoons holding past victims.